FAIMS/Flinders-Survey/README.md

 * recording of tracklog with points of interest

 ## Contact info:
 For more details about the **Flinders University Archaeology Program** please visit http://www.flinders.edu.au/ehl/archaeology/.
-If you have any questions about the use of the module, mick.morrison@flinders.edu.au.
+If you have any questions about the use of the module, please contact mick.morrison@flinders.edu.au.

 If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you within one business day.